Galaxy Spin Alignment with Tidal Fields in the SDSS-IV MaNGA Survey: Introduction

-The advent of integral field spectroscopy (IFS) has transformed this field by allowing direct spin measurements from spatially resolved stellar kinematics.
+The advent of integral-field spectroscopy (IFS) has transformed this field by allowing direct spin measurements from spatially resolved stellar kinematics.
 Using the Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey \citep{2015ApJ...798....7B}, \citet{2019ApJ...876...52K} conducted the first measurement of spin alignments with nearby filaments but found no significant signal.
-Building on this work, \citet{2021MNRAS.504.4626K} analyzed 4,633 MaNGA galaxies from the Sloan Digital Sky Survey (SDSS) Data Release 15 \citep{2019ApJS..240...23A} and measured three-dimensional spin--filament alignments, finding parallel alignments for spirals and perpendicular ones for S0s.
+Building on this work, \citet{2021MNRAS.504.4626K} analyzed 4633 MaNGA galaxies from the Sloan Digital Sky Survey (SDSS) Data Release 15 \citep{2019ApJS..240...23A} and measured three-dimensional (3D) spin--filament alignments, finding parallel alignments for spirals and perpendicular ones for S0s. \citet{2025ApJ...987L..30W} detected an antiparallel alignment signal between galaxy spins and the spins of their host filaments in MaNGA.
 Using the Sydney--AAO Multi-object Integral-field spectrograph (SAMI) Galaxy Survey \citep{2021MNRAS.505..991C}, \citet{2020MNRAS.491.2864W} detected a mass-dependent spin transition with respect to the filament spine. \citet{2022MNRAS.516.3569B} demonstrated spin alignment signals in about 3,000 SAMI galaxies, showing that the transition correlates most strongly with bulge mass. \citet{2023MNRAS.526.1613B} subsequently investigated how black hole activity relates to the spin alignment.

 In this Letter, we present a new test of galaxy spin alignment with respect to the local tidal field using the latest IFS data from the MaNGA survey.
-This is the first study to examine the spin alignment with respect to the tidal tensor using direct spin measurements derived from spatially resolved kinematics.
-This approach offers a distinct advantage for a physically well-motivated and consistently defined measure of the local gravitational deformation, applicable even in regions far from filament spines.
+This work represents the first study to examine spin alignment by combining (i) a reconstructed tidal field and (ii) kinematically measured spins.
+The use of the tidal field offers a distinct advantage for a physically well-motivated and consistently defined measure of the local gravitational deformation, applicable even in regions far from filament spines.
 Our analysis uses the final MaNGA data release \citep{2022ApJS..259...35A}, which contains nearly 10,000 galaxies, nearly doubling the sample size of previous IFS-based studies and enabling a statistically robust detection of alignment signals.
 These advances allow us to probe the intrinsic connection between galaxy spin and the underlying cosmic tidal field, offering a new window into the physics of galaxy formation within the cosmic web.